 Current status: Yamaguchi reportedly signed a three-year contract worth 700 million yen, roughly $6.5 million, when he joined the Yomiuri Giants as a free agent following the 2016 season.
 On Monday, Nov.
 18, the Giants announced they were breaking with the club’s longstanding policy of ridiculing the posting system and prohibiting players from using it to post Yamaguchi.

-Team: Yomiuri Giants
+Team: Toronto Blue Jays from the Yomiuri Giants

 Pos: RHP Age: 32, he’ll be 33 on July 11, 2020.